Product placement: Consumer electronics and computers

 Apple's products frequently appear in films, music videos and on television.
 Apple has stated that they do not pay for this, but declined to discuss how its products are placed; some Apple placements have stemmed from their products' ubiquity and position as a status symbol, rather than actual paid promotion.
 For example, Pixar films have often included references to Apple products as an homage to company co-founder Steve Jobs, who was an early investor in the studio.
 Apple products are also prominently displayed in shows produced for their streaming service Apple TV+.
 The Wall Street Journal reported that, in a sample of 74 Apple TV+ episodes, over 700 instances of Apple product placement were shown, either on set or actively being used by characters.

+The use of a Samsung smartphone in the Oscar Selfie was noted as an example of successful product placement.
+The selfie was valued at an estimated $800 million to $1 billion by Publicis, which manages Samsung's international advertising.

 The 2010 Modern Family episode "Game Changer" prominently featured the iPad and aired prior to its launch, while the 2015 episode "Connection Lost" was presented entirely from the perspective of a MacBook owned by main character Claire Dunphy, who interacted with other characters via FaceTime video calls and iMessage, and used other macOS applications.
 Show creator Steven Levitan said the show had an ongoing relationship with Apple, but did not elaborate further.
 In the case of the former, while the episode's credits did state that the iPad was "provided" by Apple, the company did not pay the show's broadcaster ABC for the integration, nor buy any commercial time during the episode.
 Similarly, Apple did not provide any financial compensation for "Connection Lost", but did provide MacBook Pro and iPhone hardware for the filming, and a Mac Pro workstation for post-production.

-In video games, the most common placements are for processors or graphics cards.
-For example, in EA's Battlefield 2142, ads for Intel Core 2 processors appear on map billboards.
-EA's The Sims contains in-game advertising for Intel and for McDonald's.
-Rare's Perfect Dark Zero features ads for Samsung in their menus.